-- 3.2 Separating Qualitative Characteristics See Section 2.2 eee - 3.2 Division of Range of Expression into States and Notes - 3.2.1 In the case of quantitative characteristics, it is first necessary to determine the appropriate range to describe the characteristic.
-In general, a standard 1-9 scale (see Section 3.3) is used for quantitative characteristics but, alternatively, a "limited" range (see Section 3.4) and a "condensed" range have also been accepted (see Section 3.5). - 3.2.2 The various ranges are explained in the following sections: - 3.3 The "1-9" scale - 3.3.1 Introduction - 3.3.1.1 As a general rule, states are formed in such a way that for the weak and strong expressions a reasonable word pair is chosen, for example:
+3.2 Division of Range of Expression into States and Notes

+3.2.1 In the case of quantitative characteristics, it is first necessary to determine the appropriate range to describe the characteristic.
+In general, a standard "1-9" scale (see Section 3.3) is used for quantitative characteristics, but a "limited" range (see Section 3.4) and a "condensed" range have also been accepted (see Section 3.5).

+3.2.2 The various ranges are explained in the following sections:

+3.3 The "1-9" scale

+3.3.1 Introduction

+3.3.1.1 As a general rule, states are formed in such a way that for the weak and strong expressions a reasonable word pair is chosen, for example: